ncsa/Delta_doc/docs/source/user_guide/software.rst

                (mynewenv) [<delta_username>@dt-login01 ~]$

-            Run ``conda deactivate`` until there is no longer a parenthetical piece prepended to your terminal prompt, like this:
+            Run ``conda deactivate`` until there is no longer a name in parentheses prepended to your terminal prompt.
+When you don't have any conda environment active, your prompt will look like this:

             .. code-block::